dezh-tech/ddsr/bunklay/README.md

 1. **use `compose.yml`**

-use the exist compose file in the Bunklay directory
+use the existing compose file in the Bunklay directory

 2. **Run with Compose**